 - are 23 years of age or older before the first day of the fall semester.

 - have dependent children living with them

 - are living with a parent, grandparent or guardian within 30 miles of the University of Mary Washington

 In order to be approved to live off campus, prospective students must consult with admissions staff.

-First-year (new “freshmen”) students will be housed in Living Learning Communities (LLCs), which are clustered within the residence halls, based on the First Year Seminar (FSEM) course in which they are enrolled.
+First-year (new “freshmen”) students will be housed in Living Learning Communities (LLCs), and are based on the First-Year Seminar (FSEM) course in which they are enrolled.
 The positive effect of learning communities on students’ academic success is well documented with significant gains observed in academic performance.
 Students who live together and share meaningful academic experiences form friendships and boost out-of-the-classroom learning.
 Because of this substantial benefit, first-year students will live with or in close proximity to their LLC in the residence halls.